sand1234560/discord-gotify-notification/README.md

 # discord-gotify-notification
-## Fixing some shit.
-Might start uploading files in a week.
 Use gotify as a notification service for discord due to the official discord client notification not working on lineageOS.

 ## Prerequisites